bishalk21/e-storeAPI/README.md

 | 5.  | `/reset-password` | PATCH  | No      | Receives `email, resetCode, newPassword` to reset the admin user's password.                                                                                                   |

 - Receives the id of the admin user and delete the admin user from the database.

+### Hashings API

+- Hashing API is used to hash the password and verify the password.
+- hash means to encrypt the password.